owcer/code-api/README.md

 /**
  * Get the name of the lobby this game is running in.
+ *
  * @returns {PNull<string>}
  */
 getLobbyName()

 /**
  * Integer lobby names are public
+ *
  * @returns {boolean} - boolean
  */
 isPublicLobby()

 /**
- * Returns if the current lobby the game is running in is special - e.g. a discord guild or dm, or simply a standard lobby
+ * Returns whether the current lobby the game is running in is special - e.g. a discord guild or dm, or simply a standard lobby
+ *
  * @returns {LobbyType}
  */
 getLobbyType()